Ealdaripa History, Family Crest & Coats of Arms

 Early History of the Ealdaripa family

 This web page shows only a small excerpt of our Ealdaripa research.
-Another 199 words (14 lines of text) covering the years 165 and 1659 are included under the topic Early Ealdaripa History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) covering the years 1659, 1758 and 1767 are included under the topic Early Ealdaripa History in all our PDF Extended History products and printed products wherever possible.

 Ealdaripa Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Hawtre, Hawtree, Hawtrie, Dawtre, Dawtree, Dawtrie, Hawtrey, Haultrey, Dealtre, Dealtrie, Dawtrey, Dawtry, Daltry, Haltry, Haltrie and many more.

 Early Notables of the Ealdaripa family (pre 1700)

 Migration of the Ealdaripa family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Ealdaripa name or one of its variants: John Dawtres who settled in Virginia in 1636; William Dawtrey settled in Barbados in 1683.